PranabNandy/FreeRTOS/0.Code/4.Task-Notify/README.md

 In FreeRTOS whoever unblocks the blocked task should also check whether the unblocked task has got the higher priority than the currently running task.
 If true, then the task **yield function** has to be called to make sure that, the newly unblocked higher-priority task immediately takes over the CPU.

+Does having more priority levels affect RAM usage of the MCU ?
+- Yes !
+Let’s say in a MCU there are 8 priority levels from 0 to 7, that means at the worst case 8 interrupts can nest isn’t it ?
+That means at the worst case 7 stack frames are moved to the stack memory .
+So, 7 * sizeof(each stack frame) number of bytes will be consumed.
+So, more nesting means more stack consumption.

 ![Screenshot from 2024-06-12 22-54-52](https://github.com/PranabNandy/FreeRTOS/assets/34576104/98c6b552-30d1-41d7-b12e-2ac2fbdf0286)